jayantasamaddar/quick-reference/react-redux-toolkit/README.md

 ## Store Setup

 ### [configureStore](https://redux-toolkit.js.org/api/configureStore)

 A friendly abstraction over the standard Redux `createStore` function that adds useful defaults to the store setup for a better development experience.

 `configureStore` accepts a single configuration object parameter, with the following options:

 - **`reducer`**
   If this is a single function, it will be directly used as the root reducer for the store.
   If it is an object of slice reducers, like {users : usersReducer, posts : postsReducer}, `configureStore` will automatically create the root reducer by passing this object to the Redux [`combineReducers` utility](https://redux.js.org/api/combinereducers).

+> **Note:** Reducers must be [pure functions](https://en.wikipedia.org/wiki/Pure_function) that are synchronous and side effect free.
+Thus, we cannot send asynchronous HTTP requests from reducers.
+This is how we can make asynchronous requests.

 - **`middleware`**
   If provided, adds middleware functions you want added to the store. `configureStore` will automatically pass them to `applyMiddleware`.
 If not provided, `configureStore` will call `getDefaultMiddleware` and use the array of middleware functions it returns.
 For more details, see the [`getDefaultMiddleware` docs page](https://redux-toolkit.js.org/api/getDefaultMiddleware)

 - **`devTools`**
 - If this is a boolean, it will be used to indicate whether configureStore should automatically enable support for the [Redux DevTools browser extension](https://github.com/zalmoxisus/redux-devtools-extension).

 - **`preloadedState`**
   An optional initial state value to be passed to the Redux `createStore` function.

 - **`enhancers`**
   An optional array of Redux store enhancers, or a callback function to customize the array of enhancers.
   If defined as an array, these will be passed to the [Redux `compose` function](https://redux.js.org/api/compose), and the combined enhancer will be passed to createStore.

 ---

 ## Reducers and Actions

 ### createSlice

 A function that accepts an initial state, an object of reducer functions, and a "slice name", and automatically generates action creators and action types that correspond to the reducers and state.

 This API is the standard approach for writing Redux logic.